 O'Neill Forebay: Donohugh Road, west off Santa Nella Boulevard and Gonzaga Road off Highway 152, offers two park entrances to the forebay.
 Boaters can launch at both entrances.

 Los Banos Creek Reservoir: Canyon Road from I-5 leads into the park entrance, boat launch, and several picnic spots.

 San Luis Reservoir SRA offers four year-round campgrounds: Basalt, San Luis Creek, Medeiros, and Los Banos Creek.
 Each site includes a fire ring and table.
 Reservations are recommended for Basalt and San Luis Creek campgrounds.
 Group campsites are only available by reservation.
 Medeiros and Los Banos Creek campgrounds are first-come, first-serve.

-Basalt Campground: Near San Luis Reservoir, offers 79 developed family campsites with nearby flush restrooms, showers for an additional fee, and a dump station.
+Basalt Campground (temporarily closed): Near San Luis Reservoir, offers 79 developed family campsites with nearby flush restrooms, showers for an additional fee, and a dump station.

 San Luis Creek Campground: On O’Neill Forebay, offers 52 partial hook-up sites with water, electricity, and dump stations.
 Flush toilets and showers are unavailable at these sites.

 Group campsites are available at the San Luis Creek area along the shoreline of O’Neill Forebay.
 There are two sites, each offering shade ramadas, flushable toilets, and showers.Group Camp A can accommodate 60 people and 15 vehicles.
 Group Camp B can accommodate 30 people and 10 vehicles.

 To reserve a campsite at Basalt, San Luis Creek, or a group campsite, visit California State Parks.